AdvertCity

 AdvertCity is a business simulation video game developed and published by VoxelStorm.
 The game was released on 17 April 2015 for Microsoft Windows, Linux, OS X. The player takes on the role of an advertising magnate in a dystopian future city with a cyberpunk aesthetic.

-The game has had a mixed reception.

 Gameplay

 Gameplay in AdvertCity involves selling advertising to client megacorporations; the player does this by moving around the city from a first person god-view perspective, selecting buildings and sites in cyberspace as targets for their advertising.
 Advertising technologies are unlocked progressively depending on reputation with various megacorporations, and range from flyers to billboards and blimps.

 A key mechanic in the game is the ability to switch between meatspace and cyberspace at any time, which is required to perform different actions in each space and to orchestrate advertising effectively.

 The goal of the game is to take over the city, and to do this the player must gain the trust of the various megacorporations they interact with.

 The game has a roguelike save system to increase the level of challenge - there is only one savegame available, the player has no choice but to save their progress when exiting, and the player cannot reload to a previous state if they make a mistake.